An easy recipe that will always be successful.

 Gently loosen the skin all over as best as you can, being careful not to tear it apart.
 Starting with the breast side, generously apply the cheese under the skin , and place the remaining in the cavity of the chicken.
 Place the chicken breast side down.

-Cook the chicken for 1 hour 15 minutes.
-Remove from the oven, loosely cover this with some foil and allow it to rest for 10 minutes.
+Cook the chicken for 1 hour and 30 minutes.
+Remove this from the oven, loosely cover this with some foil and allow it to rest for 10 minutes.
 Serve.

-To achieve the right balance, increase the ratio of cheese to match the larger bird.
+To achieve the right balance, increase the amount of cheese to match the larger bird.

 Photo courtesy Niloufer Mavalvala